 How much wine do you make?

-Over the years we've had some friends and family help out occasionally with the winemaking, and one year we even hired a full-time employee, but generally -- No, we are a small, family operation and we intend to stay that way for the foreseeable future.
+Over the years we've had some friends and family help out occasionally with the winemaking, but generally -- No, we are a small, family operation and we intend to stay that way for the foreseeable future.

 Yes!
 Our basic Membership is a 6-bottle wood box of Crosby's Reserve Cabernet Sauvignon, shipped annually in the Fall.
 Find the Membership here.